RektifyAI/attack-playbook/README.md

 > Bitcoin is a peer-to-peer digital currency that allows for global electronic payments.
 Bitcoin was launched by anonymous super-coder, Satoshi Nakamoto in 2008.

 2. What's an NFT?
 > An NFT is a "non-fungible" token, a digital asset that is unique in its existence and stored on a blockchain.
-NFTs can be considered digital art, digital land, or any iten digitized and minted on an NFT marketplace.
+NFTs can be considered digital art, digital land, or any item digitized and minted on a blockchain such as Ethereum, Polygon, Celo, and more.

 3. What is DeFi?
 > DeFi is decentralized finance, an industry created by the collection of traditional finance services that are decentralized.